Jharkhand BJP chief, Union minister among 12,051 booked for violence in BJYM rally in Ranchi

-Ranchi: An FIR was registered on Saturday against 12,000 people, including 51 identified individuals, for allegedly being involved in a clash with police personnel during a BJYM rally in Jharkhand's capital Ranchi, officials said.
+Ranchi, Aug 25 (PTI) An FIR was registered against more than 12,000 people, including 51 identified individuals, for allegedly being involved in a clash with police personnel during a BJYM rally in Jharkhand's capital Ranchi, officials said.

 Some prominent BJP leaders, including the party's Jharkhand unit president Babulal Marandi, Leader of Opposition in the assembly Amar Kumar Bauri, Union minister Sanjay Seth and former central minister Arjun Munda, were named in the FIR, they said.

-Ranchi Senior Superintendent of Police (SSP) Chandan Kumar Sinha told PTI, "An FIR has been lodged at Ranchi's Lalpur Police Station on the statement of the magistrate."
-Action against these people would be taken soon, he said.
+Ranchi Senior Superintendent of Police (SSP) Chandan Kumar Sinha told PTI, "An FIR has been lodged at Ranchi's Lalpur police station on Saturday on the basis of the statement of the magistrate."
+Action would soon be taken against these people, he said.

 A scuffle broke out between the police and BJP youth wing workers who broke barricades during the protest rally here against the "injustice" meted out by the Hemant Soren government and its "failure to fulfil election promises".